Understanding Credit Bureaus: What Every Student Should Know

 Each missed payment reduces her score by, say, 15 points.
 If Aditi started at 750:

-This score still shows she’s moderately reliable, but not a best preference for lenders.
-The interest rate she’s offered will likely be higher than if her score were above 750.
-This small calculation shows how just a few late payments can directly affect your borrowing power.
+A score of 690 still shows moderate reliability, but the interest rate offered will likely be higher than if her score were above 750.
+Even a few late payments can directly affect your borrowing power.

 A credit bureau report is like a financial health record.
-It shows your strengths, areas that need improvement, and can be obtained for free once a year from credit bureaus in India such as CIBIL, Experian, Equifax, or CRIF High Mark.
+Under RBI guidelines, you are entitled to one free credit report per year from each of the four licensed bureaus — CIBIL, Experian, Equifax, and CRIF High Mark.

 Check Annually — Download your free report once a year to catch mistakes early and stay loan-ready.

-Correct Errors Quickly – Report any unknown loan, credit card, or account to the credit bureau immediately.
+Correct Errors Quickly — Report any unknown loan, credit card, or account to the bureau immediately with documentary proof.

-Pay Before Due Dates – Timely payment of EMIs, credit card bills and utilities, it keeps your score strong.
+Pay Before Due Dates — Timely payment of EMIs, credit card bills, and utility bills keeps your score strong.

-Identify and Fix Weak Spots – Reduce high credit use, late payments, or multiple loans that can hurt your score.
+Identify and Fix Weak Spots — Reduce high credit utilisation, late payments, or multiple active loans that can hurt your score.

-Limit Loan Applications – Avoid applying for too many loans in a short time and space out loan requests to avoid looking risky to lenders.
+Limit Loan Applications — Avoid applying for too many loans in a short period; space out requests to avoid appearing risky to lenders.

 Quick Tip

-Keeping your credit report in good shape can make it easier to get a loan approved.
-It can also help you get lower interest rates and more favourable repayment terms from lenders.
+Keeping your credit report in good shape can make it easier to get a loan approved, secure lower interest rates, and obtain more favourable repayment terms.

 Key Takeaway